Unhappy at Work? Advice on Transformation

 Self-reflection: Examine Our Own Perceptions

-We need to see how our ego, our pride, and our mistaken perceptions can produce an unhappy work atmosphere.
+We can begin to see how our ego, our pride, and our mistaken perceptions may produce an unhappy work atmosphere.
 We usually tend to focus on “my problem.”
 This means we are creating our own work stress.
 Think about that carefully for a few minutes!
 Can we open up to see what’s really going on in a situation?

-Experiment with this perception change yourself.
-A transformation may be easier than you may have thought.
+Experimenting with perception brings about changes.
+A transformation may be easier than we may have thought.
 We may be surprised and much happier with the results!
 The great bonus is that we may also find that those around us become happier and less stressed at work.